Alphabetical Plant Listing

 Cosmos Flowers

-Mexican Aster, Orange Cosmos, Yellow Cosmos, Cosmos bipinnatus, Cosmos sulphureus, Sulphur Cosmos, Cosmos atrosanguineus, Chocolate Cosmos (Cosmos)
+Mexican Aster, Orange Cosmos, Yellow Cosmos, Cosmos bipinnatus, Cosmos sulphureus, Sulphur Cosmos, Cosmos atrosanguineus, Chocolate Cosmos

 With finely cut leaves, showy flowers, and a long blooming season, Cosmos are half-hardy annuals or perennials blooming profusely from early or midsummer until fall, depending on varieties.
 Ridiculously easy to grow, fairly pest-free, and low maintenance, they attract birds, bees, and butterflies to your garden.
 They are grown in borders, in containers, and for cutting.
-They make excellent cut flowers thanks to their long vase life and richly colored petals, which complement any bouquet.
+They make excellent cut flowers thanks to their long vase life and richly colored petals, complementing any bouquet.

 Native to Mexico, most of the cosmos flowers we grow derive from three species: